 The Department of Social Welfare operates The Volunteer Development Worker Scheme whereby Volunteer Workers (VDWs) can qualify for Credited Contributions or ‘VDW Credits’ in respect of a period spent working in a developing country and any preparatory period beforehand.

 Comhlámh administers the Scheme on behalf of the Department of Social Protection.
 Volunteers can qualify for ‘Credits’ which can help qualify for certain social welfare benefits and pensions after they return from the developing world.
 In addition, certain qualifying conditions for entitlement to Maternity Benefit, Health and Safety Benefit, Jobseeker’s Benefit, Illness Benefit and Treatment Benefit have been relaxed for returned VDWs.

 Comhlámh also administers the Public Service Pension Scheme for Volunteer Development Workers on behalf of Irish Aid.
 This scheme allows public servants, in defined circumstances, to get their pension contributions paid while serving overseas for six consecutive months or more and up to a maximum of two years.
-To avail of the scheme, the assignment must be co-funded by Irish Aid.
-For further information please contact Comhlámh at email@example.com or 01 – 4783490
+For further information please contact Comhlámh at firstname.lastname@example.org or 01 – 4783490

 TravelWise has been developed by the Department of Foreign Affairs to provide travel advice and consular information to these citizens to keep them informed and aware.
 With TravelWise, you get our user-friendly, trusted and comprehensive travel advice and consular information for 200 different countries – straight to your phone.